 Media Planning – This is the process of selecting the optimal mixture of media outlets for marketing a particular business, product, or service.
 Media planners use research to identify, analyze, and plan campaigns all while staying within a brand’s budget.
-Learn more about media planning basics in our blog,

 Net Reach – The number of individual people that a commercial or ad serves to at least one time.

 Rotation – Rotation refers to the distribution of spots or ads across certain days and hours within the flight period.